What do mA and mAh mean ?

 What is the recommended charge current for eneloops?

 The recommended charge rate depends on the model and size.
 Have a look at all the product sheets on the overview page.
 There you will see the fast charge current.
 It`s better not to charge at a very low current because it is more difficult for the charger to recognize if a battery is full.
-My recommendations for manual chargers; (charge rate: 0.3C-1C)
+My recommendations for manual chargers; (charge rate: 0.3C-1C).
+This is also the recommended charge rate by Maha / Powerex.

 AA std= between 700 and 2000mAh